Han-0107/yaohui-academic/content/_index.md

           description: |2-
               Responsibilities include:
               * Create a chip internal coupling capacitance dataset.
-              * Train and optimize of a neural network.
+              * Train and optimize a DL model.
-              * Help to complete the text of a related paper.
+              * Complete parts of a paper to be published.

         - title: Research Assistant
           company: Central South University